puppetlabs/puppet-docs/source/puppet/3/reference/lang_scope.markdown

 >
 > * A scope's parent cannot be identified by looking at the definition of a class --- you must examine every place where the class or resource may have been declared.
 > * In some cases, you can only determine a scope's contents by executing the code.
-> * Since classes may be declared multiple times with the `include` function, the contents of a given scope are parse-order dependent, and may vary between different runs of identical code.
-This is less of a danger in Puppet 2.7 than in previous versions, as relative resource ordering is now deterministic, but can still cause problems when running on similar-but-not-identical nodes.
+> * Since classes may be declared multiple times with the `include` function, the contents of a given scope are parse-order dependent.

-If used simply, dynamic scope will usually yield simple results; in fact, it can emulate static scope.
-However, combining classes that declare classes, class inheritance, and insufficiently unique variable names can result in erratic behavior.
-Adding node inheritance to that mix can make the confusion an order of magnitude worse.
-See ["Scope and Puppet"][scopedoc] for historical context and for better solutions to deal with per-node data.
+Puppet 3 uses dynamic scope for resource defaults.

 Messy Under-the-Hood Details
 -----